nearform/graphql-hooks/README.md

 - `url` (**Required**): The url to your GraphQL server
 - `ssrMode`: Boolean - set to `true` when using on the server for server-side rendering; defaults to `false`
 - `useGETForQueries`: Boolean - set to `true` to use HTTP GET method for all queries; defaults to false.
 See [HTTP Get Support](#HTTP-Get-support) for more info
+- `subscriptionClient`: An instance of `SubscriptionClient` from [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws)
 - `cache` (**Required** if `ssrMode` is `true`, otherwise optional): Object with the following methods:
   - `cache.get(key)`
   - `cache.set(key, data)`